 - 6.1.
 After only tepid UK annual economic growth of 1.4% in 2018, growth in quarter 1 was unexpectedly strong at 0.5%.
-However, this was boosted by stock building ahead of the original March Brexit deadline so quarter 2 is now expected to be zero or slightly negative.
+However, this was boosted by stock building ahead of the original March Brexit deadline so quarter 2 was expected to be slightly negative and duly came in at 0.2%, +1.3% for the year.
 After the Monetary Policy Committee (MPC) raised Bank Rate from 0.5% to 0.75% in August 2018, it is little surprise that they have abstained from any further increases since then.
 We are unlikely to see any further action from the MPC until the uncertainties over Brexit clear.
 If there were a no deal exit, it is likely that Bank Rate would be cut in order to support growth.
-Nevertheless, the MPC does have concerns over the trend in wage inflation which peaked at a new post financial crisis high of 3.5%, in the three months to December before falling marginally to 3.4% more recently.
-Growth in employment fell to only 32,000 in the three months to April, well below the 2018 average, while the unemployment rate remained at 3.8%, its lowest rate since 1975. - 6.2.
-CPI inflation rose slightly to 2.1% in April before falling back again to 2.0% in May and is likely to remain around this level over the next two years.
-If there was a no deal Brexit though, it could rise towards 4%, primarily as a result of imported inflation on the back of a weakening pound. - 6.3.
-The rise in wage inflation and fall in CPI inflation is good news for consumers as their spending power is improving in this scenario as the difference between the two figures is now around 1.3%, i.e. a real-terms increase.
+Nevertheless, the MPC does have concerns over the trend in wage inflation which peaked at a new post financial crisis high of 3.9%, in June before edging back to 3.8% in July.
+Growth in employment fell to only 31,000 in the three months to July, well below the 2018 average, while the unemployment rate remained at 3.8%, its lowest rate since 1975. - 6.2.
+CPI inflation fell to 1.7% in August and is likely to remain close to 2.0% over the next two years.
+If there was a no deal Brexit though, it could rise towards 4.0%, primarily as a result of imported inflation on the back of a weakening pound. - 6.3.
+The rise in wage inflation and fall in CPI inflation is good news for consumers as their spending power is improving in this scenario as the difference between the two figures is now around 2.1%, i.e. a real-terms increase.